grid-line

 The Semrush Keyword Magic Tool shows long-tail keywords related to "running shoes" and many like "altra running shoes" have much lower difficulty with higher transactional intent

-That's not to say that high-volume keywords are out of reach entirely.
+That's not to say that high-volume keywords are unreachable.
 In your research, you will find plenty of search terms that lots of people search for, yet few sites create content for.

 You can take advantage of that, create the content, and top the SERPs.